sohailc/blog/content/posts/2025-09-14-Modernity’s Blind Spot/chapter2_true_meaning_of_freedom.md

 ## Founding fathers: Liberty without virtue is no liberty at all

 For the American Founding Fathers, who were steeped in both Enlightenment and classical philosophy, liberty unmoored from virtue becomes self-destructive.
 As **John Adams** put it bluntly, liberty requires self-restraint, or it devours itself.
-In his thought, self-government requires restraint by the powerful lest it devolve into tyranny.
 He wrote:

 > “The only foundation of a free Constitution is pure Virtue, and if this cannot be inspired into our People in a greater Measure than they have it now, They may change their Rulers and the forms of Government, but they will not obtain a lasting Liberty.”
 >